 Explore ancient Trastevere

-Trastevere is a medieval neighbourhood situated on the west bank of the Tiber River, just south of the famous Vatican City.
-This is one of the most charming areas of Rome, with its Baroque-style architecture, cobblestone streets and centuries-old churches.
-By day, Trastevere is a serene haven hidden away from the fast-paced city centre.
-By night, the ancient streets of Trastevere light up with local street performers entertaining the neighbourhood’s regular crowd of artists and students sipping on red wine in the many street-side eateries and wine bars.
-Must-visit sites in this area is the Palazzo Corsini, a palace that now functions as an art gallery, and the Basilica of Santa Maria, one of Rome’s oldest churches.
+Trastevere is a medieval neighborhood situated on the west bank of the Tiber River, just south of the famous Vatican City.
+This is one of the most charming areas of Rome, with its Baroque-style architecture, cobblestone streets, and centuries-old churches.
+By day, Trastevere is a serene haven hidden away from the fast-paced city center.
+By night, the ancient streets of Trastevere light up with local street performers entertaining the neighborhood’s regular crowd of artists and students sipping on red wine in the many street-side eateries and wine bars.
+Must-visit sites in this area are the Palazzo Corsini, a palace that now functions as an art gallery, and the Basilica of Santa Maria, one of Rome’s oldest churches.
 Trastevere has the romantic charm of medieval Rome, yet it has a youthful, energetic atmosphere – one of the coolest places to visit in Rome at night.

 Party in San Lorenzo